Olaudah Equiano: Marriage and family

 On 7 April 1792, Equiano married Susannah Cullen, a local woman, in St Andrew's Church, Soham, Cambridgeshire.
 The original marriage register containing the entry for Vassa and Cullen is held today by the Cambridgeshire Archives and Local Studies.
 He included his marriage in every edition of his autobiography from 1792 onwards.
-The couple settled in the area and had two daughters, Anna Maria (1793–1797) and Joanna (1795–1857) who were baptised at Soham church.
+The couple settled in the area and had two daughters, Anna Maria (1793–1797) and Joanna (1795–1857), who were baptised at Soham church.

+Susannah died in February 1796, aged 34, and Equiano died a year later, on 31 March 1797.
+Soon afterwards, Anna died at the age of three on 21 July 1797.
+Anna Maria is commemorated by a plaque on St Andrew's Church, Chesterton, Cambridge and is buried in the churchyard.
+The location of her grave was lost until student Cathy O’Neill identified it during her A-level studies.
+However, this would not be confirmed until 2021 when her work was found by Professor Victoria Avery of the Fitzwilliam Museum.